Ededu1984/Ededu1984/README.md

 ### [Client-Churn-Prediction](https://github.com/Ededu1984/Client-Churn-Prediction) - Finished

-Project to analyze whether a customer will be churning based on a data set from other customers.
+Project to analyze whether a customer will be in churn situation based on a data set from other customers.

 Project repo: https://github.com/Ededu1984/Client-Churn-Prediction